-On July 12, 2013, the Office of the Vice President for Research & Economic Development, in collaboration with the School of Journalism and Mass Communication, and University Communication and Marketing, offered an pilot session for seven faculty to gather insights about communicating their research to non-peer and non-expert audiences.
+The Office of the Vice President for Research & Economic Development, in collaboration with the School of Journalism and Mass Communication, and the Office of Strategic Communication, have developed a workshop for small groups of faculty to gather insights about communicating their research to non-peer and non-expert audiences.

-The goal was to offer participants practical tips for crafting and honing their messages, interviewing with journalists, and presenting their research to a variety of audiences.
-At the end of the session, faculty had the opportunity to record a brief video clip about their research.
+The goal is offer participants practical tips for crafting and honing their messages, interviewing with journalists, and presenting their research to a variety of audiences.
+At the end of the session, faculty have the opportunity to record a brief video clip about their research.

 Learn more about:

 After the workshop, participants record one minute videos about their current research.